Ecology of Iryna

 Gulls are known for being very loyal to both their partner and their nesting site; some pairs raise chicks in the same spot for several decades.
 Their coloration varies from entirely white to entirely gray, with black markings on their face, neck, wings, and/or tail, as well as black, yellow, orange, or red beaks.
 Gulls are aggressive opportunist omnivores, frequently stealing food from tourists.

 House lizards, more formally referred to as leaf-toed geckos, are insectivorous reptiles frequently found on the walls of Irynian homes.
-They are recognizable by their light yellow speckled skin, large bulging eyes, and loud chirping noises.
-Proficient climbers, they can walk upside down and on almost any type of surface, even reaching the city’s second level.
+They are recognizable by their light yellow speckled skin, large bulging eyes, and shrill chirping noises.
+Proficient climbers, they can walk upside down and on almost any type of surface, and can even be found within buildings on the city's second level.

-Ospreys use Iryna’s tall border walls as a perch from which to observe the surrounding ocean, hovering over the docks in search of fish disturbed by passing ships.
-They are large, with wingspans exceeding 5 feet.
+Ospreys use Iryna's tall border walls as a perch from which to observe the surrounding ocean, hovering over the docks in search of fish disturbed by passing ships.
+Their wingspans often exceed 1 stride.
 They construct nests in high, difficult-to-reach places using driftwood and seaweed.
-During breeding season, they swoop through the air dramatically to impress mates.
+During the breeding season, they swoop through the air dramatically to impress potential mates.

 Dogs and cats are common pets, although some continue to be used as working animals.
 Dogs are primarily used to guard homes, assist disabled persons, and, for larger breeds, as pack animals.
-Ship's cats are still a treasured cultural tradition, valued for their role in maintaining the rat population.
-Other less-common companion animals include reptiles, birds, rodents, and fish.
+Ship's cats are a treasured cultural tradition, and land-based cats are equally valued for their role in maintaining the rat population.
+Both dogs and cats are considered to be devoted companions.